How to use your home's equity for a loan or line of credit in Texas

 Interest rates for both home equity loans and HELOCs will take your credit rating, available home equity, any other loans that you have against your equity, and other financial factors into account.

-The length of your loan will also affect your interest rates: For example, if you are repaying your home equity loan within five years and borrow $25,000 and have an 80% CLTV, you can expect initial interest rates in Texas to range from 2.8% to 8.5% (as of 9/21/21).
-As you spread the loan out for a longer repayment term, you will see this interest rate range increase to about 3.41%-6.99% for a 15 year home equity loan.
+The length of your loan will also affect your interest rates: For example, if you are repaying your home equity loan within five years and borrow $25,000 and have an 80% CLTV, you can expect initial interest rates in Texas to range from 2.80%-8.50% (as of 10/28/22 ).
+As you spread the loan out for a longer repayment term, you will see this interest rate range increase to about 3.42%-6.99% for a 15 year home equity loan.

 Keep in mind that HELOC interest rates, unlike home equity loan interest rates, are variable and depend on the national bank rate.
-While 2020 has a very low national bank rate, future years can increase, which can push your HELOC variable rate up higher.
+Even if the current year were to have a very low national bank rate, future years can increase, which can push your HELOC variable rate up higher.

 Lock in best home equity loan rates in Texas